|

 cascade – but then got very wet playing campanologist to haul down

-Next, the climb (2nd pitch) which Bill had been constrained to climb
+the rope.
+Next, the climb (2nd pitch) which Bill

-and descend four times in 1985 was descended without
+had been constrained to climb and descend four times in 1985

-difficulty although the spray from the first pitch did impede visibility
+was descended without difficulty although the spray from the first

-(we both were wearing glasses).
+pitch did impede visibility (we both were wearing glasses).

 The few deep pools in the ‘stagnant’ section of the cave were soon